OptimusRahul/covid19-tracker/NETLIFY_SETUP.md

 ### "vite: not found" Error
-**Problem**: Vite command not available during build **Solution**: Ensure `npm install` runs before build command
+**Problem**: Vite command not available during build **Solutions**:
+1. **Dependencies**: Ensure `npm install` runs before build command
    - Build command should be: `npm install && npm run build`
    - Vite must be in devDependencies

+2. **PATH Issue**: If dependencies are installed but vite still not found
+   - Use `npx vite build` instead of `vite build` in package.json
+   - This ensures locally installed vite is used

 ### "npm ci" Lock File Error
 **Problem**: `npm ci` requires package-lock.json but can't find it